digidem/digital-democracy.org/_jobs/javascript-developer.md

 ### Our Team

 Our small but growing team is based in the Bay Area, California, but we welcome candidates from around the world, especially South America.
 We embrace distributed working, and are happy for you to work from where you live.
+Women and people of color strongly urged to apply.

 ###How to apply